 Data sources and methodology

-All individuals in Canada, excluding residents of the Yukon, the Northwest Territories and Nunavut, residents of institutions, persons living on reserves and other Aboriginal settlements in the provinces and members of the Canadian Forces living in military camps.
-Overall, these exclusions amount to less than 3 percent of the population.
+The survey in conducted nationwide, in both the provinces and the territories.
+It covers all individuals in Canada, excluding persons living on reserves and other Aboriginal settlements in the provinces, the institutionalized population, and households in extremely remote areas with very low population density.
+Overall, these exclusions amount to less than 2 percent of the population.

 Qualitative testing was carried out by Statistics Canada's Questionnaire Design Resource Centre (QDRC) for selected modules of the survey questionnaire, while questions for the remaining modules came from other Statistics Canada surveys.
 Question wording adheres as closely as possible to questions established by the Harmonized Content Committee at Statistics Canada.

 The questionnaire follows standard practices and wording used in a computer-assisted interviewing environment, such as the automatic control of flows that depend upon answers to earlier questions and the use of edits to check for logical inconsistencies and capture errors.
 The computer application for data collection was tested extensively.

 This is a sample survey with a cross-sectional design.

 The Canadian Income Survey is administered to a sub-sample of LFS respondents.
 The LFS sample is drawn from an area frame and is based on a stratified, multi-stage design that uses probability sampling.

 The LFS uses a rotating panel sample design.
 In the provinces, selected dwellings remain in the LFS sample for six consecutive months.
 Each month about one-sixth of the LFS sampled dwellings are in their first month of the survey, one-sixth are in their second month of the survey, and so on.
 These six independent samples are called rotation groups.
 In the territories, the sample is composed of eight rotation groups.
 Selected dwellings are interviewed every quarter and remain in the LFS sample for two years.